Seanstidham/startup/README.md

 Update/notes as of startup js assignment:

 Haven't gotten it to blacklist you upon losing yet, I was more focused on getting the main thing to work.
 Am working on how to do.

+Backend Notes:
+step 1 make sure node and express are installed step 2 create an index.js file //make sure it creates a route handler and starts the server step 3 run with node.js or probably deployService